-The financial position reported in this SFCR makes no allowance for events post 31 December 2021.
-The impacts of the Russia Ukraine conflict at the time of publication of the SFCR are not material to TPEN's financial position.
+The impacts of the on-going Russia Ukraine conflict at the time of SFCR disclosures are not material to TPEN's financial position.
 No additional capital requirement is deemed necessary.
 TPEN continues to monitor the potential risks as the situation continues to evolve.